CAPITAL ECONOMICS: A deep dive into Turkey’s latest credit boom

-In the near-term, the credit boom will provide some welcome support for the economy.
-In particular, the jump in commercial lending will almost certainly have helped some firms to survive as the coronavirus crisis has caused their revenues to dry up.
-(See Chart 2) In turn, this will help to limit the rise in unemployment and long-term scarring effects on Turkey’s economy from the crisis.
-It’s worth noting, too, that the steep rise in lending to firms mirrors with the picture in other parts of the world.
+In the near term, the credit boom will provide some welcome support for the economy.
+In particular, the jump in commercial lending will almost certainly have helped some firms to survive as the coronavirus crisis has caused their revenues to dry up (See Chart 2).
+In turn, this will help to limit the rise in unemployment and long-term scarring effects on Turkey’s economy from the crisis.
+It’s worth noting, too, that the steep rise in lending to firms mirrors the picture in other parts of the world.

 First, the allocation of credit in recent months means that banks will, sooner rather than later, have to nurse losses on their loan books.
 Some sectors will inevitably recover more quickly than others.
-The tourism sector, which is larger in Turkey than in many other parts of the region, is likely to suffer the biggest hit from the crisis.
-(See here.)
-A sizeable chunk of the rise in bank lending this year has been to those sectors, such as tourism as well as hospitality and transport, that are most vulnerable to ongoing social distancing and travel restrictions.
-(See Chart 3) Second, the authorities appear to be relying on credit as the main channel to stimulate demand.
-One sign of this is that lending to households has continued to rise at a rapid pace – consumer lending (including credit cards) is growing by around 10.5% on a 13w/13w basis, above to its peak before the coronavirus crisis escalated.
-(See Chart 2 again.)
+The tourism sector, which is larger in Turkey than in many other parts of the region, is likely to suffer the biggest hit from the crisis (See here).
+A sizeable chunk of the rise in bank lending this year has been to those sectors, such as tourism as well as hospitality and transport, that are most vulnerable to ongoing social distancing and travel restrictions (See Chart 3).
+Second, the authorities appear to be relying on credit as the main channel to stimulate demand.
+One sign of this is that lending to households has continued to rise at a rapid pace – consumer lending (including credit cards) is growing by around 10.5% on a 13w/13w basis, above its peak before the coronavirus crisis escalated (See Chart 2 again).
 This stands in stark contrast to other parts of the world, where consumer lending has generally been scaled back as households have used any enforced savings to pay down debts or have been reluctant to borrow due to the uncertain economic environment.

 Nonetheless, research by the EBRD shows that, in the run-up to elections at least, state banks redirect their lending away from opposition-controlled provinces to those controlled by the ruling government.
 Those provinces that lose out tend to be among the most productive economically in Turkey.